October 2 in Music History: The Replacements released 'Let It Be'

 1998 - America's singing cowboy Gene Autry died at age 91.
 During his career, he scored 25 successive Top 10 country hits.
 In addition to his signature song, "Back in the Saddle Again", Autry is still remembered for his Christmas holiday songs, "Here Comes Santa Claus", which he wrote, "Frosty the Snowman", and his biggest hit, "Rudolph the Red-Nosed Reindeer."
 With his earnings from music, Autry was a successful investor; he owned television and radio stations as well as Major League Baseball's Los Angeles Angels of Anaheim.
 In 1995, it was estimated Autry was worth $320 million.

-2000 - Radiohead release Kid A, the highly anticipated follow-up to their acclaimed 1997 album OK Computer.
-Issued with no videos or singles, it baffles many listeners but still goes to #1 in many territories, including the U.S. and U.K.
+2000 - Radiohead released their fourth studio album, Kid A, the highly anticipated follow-up to their acclaimed 1997 album OK Computer.
+Issued with no videos or singles, it baffled many listeners but still went to No. 1 in many territories, including the U.S. and U.K.

 2002 - Adam Ant escaped a prison sentence after a judge ruled that an incident in which he threatened drinkers with a replica pistol in a London pub was a result of mental illness.